zubzet/framework/README.md

-# Z_Framework
+# ZubZet
-This is the internal framework of Zierhut IT.
-It is not public and every usage must be approved.
+This has been started as the internal framework of Zierhut IT.
+It is currently in transition to being published.

-## Technical documentation
-The technical documentation is *always* up to date as it is automatically build with every push to the DEV branch and can be found [here](https://zdoc.zierhut-it.de/).
-You can find the password for it in the wiki.

-## Wiki
-There is a collection of the most important topics, that can be found [here](https://git.zierhut-it.de/Zierhut-IT/z_framework/wiki/Getting-Started).